OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4751.md

 # Event ID 4751: A member was added to a security-disabled global group

 ## Description
-Event ID 4751: A member was added to a security-disabled global group
+This event generates every time a new member was added to a security-disabled (distribution) global group.
+This event generates only on domain controllers.
+For every added member you will get separate 4751 event.
+You will typically see "4750: A security-disabled global group was changed." event without any changes in it prior to 4751 event.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|